 Symptoms of the disease include headache, fever, cough, chest pain, diarrhoea, breathlessness and disorientation.

 Legionella growth can be controlled by proper water treatment (process of disinfection) procedures and regular cleaning.
-Building occupiers have a responsibility to keep all water cooling systems, air handling systems, evaporative cooling systems, humidifying systems and hot and warm-water systems properly maintained.
+Building occupiers are responsible to ensure all water & evaporative cooling, air handling, (de)humidifying, and hot and warm-water systems are properly maintained.

 A competent person who has expertise in the field, such as a tertiary qualified chemist, chemical engineer or microbiologist, must certify each system annually.